HTML Ordered Lists

 Frequently Asked Questions

-Can I use custom images for numbers in ordered lists?
+Can I use custom images instead of numbers in an ordered list?

-Do search engines treat ordered lists differently than unordered lists?
+Do search engines treat ordered lists differently from unordered lists?